 Ease of Use

-It provides very simple charts which can be used by beginners as well as advanced users.
+It provides very simple charts that can be used by beginners as well as advanced users.

 Coinbase is considered one of the safest cryptocurrency exchanges around today.
 Coinbase states that customer’s funds are stored in custodial bank accounts.

-As far as cryptocurrency funds are concerned, Coinbase say that 98% of it are stored in highly secure online wallets.
-The remaining 2% of funds which are stored online is also insured.
+As far as cryptocurrency funds are concerned, Coinbase says that 98% of it is stored in highly secure online wallets.
+The remaining 2% of funds that are stored online are also insured.

 Coinbase is truly the best online Bitcoin broker platform in terms of security.